 Fees can be charged immediately (as in the example above), or pre-approved for capture or release in the future (conditional fee).

 » Tip: You could use an acknowledgement form to request parents sponsor a family or add to the scholarship fund.
 You would need to come up with some amount $100 etc and you would not check the Require Acceptance checkbox, since this should be optional.
 Make it very clear this is optional and not to check the box if they do not want to participate.

 ➧ Conditional Fees (optional)

-Conditional fees provide a way to collect pre-approved fees, penalties, or deposits at a later date, if some condition is not met.
+Conditional fees provide a way to collect pre-approved fees at a later date if some condition is not met.

-For example, you can charge a "Volunteer Penalty" as a conditional fee per swimmer or per family, to be applied during registration but only charged to the pre-approved credit card after the season is over, if the volunteer commitment is not met.
+For example, you can charge a "Volunteer Penalty" as a conditional fee per swimmer or per family, be applied during registration but only charged to the pre-approved credit card after the season is over.

 During checkout, conditional fees are noted separately from all other itemized charges.
 Only the "Total Amount Due" will be charged at checkout.